 English proficiency — The language of instruction at Penn State is English.
 All international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS), with some exceptions.
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.

 Statement of purpose — a one- to two-page statement of purpose outlining personal career goals and reasons for wanting to enroll in the program.
 This statement should be specific and include information about your short- and long-term goals and how enrolling in the program may help to achieve them.
-The statement of purpose also offers you the opportunity to demonstrate your writing and communication skills, specify examples of leadership, and provide pertinent information that will assist the committee in selecting candidates who can benefit from and contribute to the mechanical engineering program.
+The statement of purpose also offers you the opportunity to demonstrate your writing and communication skills, specify examples of leadership, and provide pertinent information that will assist the committee in selecting candidates who can benefit from and contribute to the nuclear engineering program.

 Three recommendations — You will need to initiate the process through the online application by entering names and email addresses of references.
 Upon submission of your application, an email will be sent to each recommender requesting they complete a brief online recommendation regarding your commitment for success in an online program.
 Please inform all recommenders they must submit the form in order for your application to be complete.

 You may be able to apply a maximum of 15 credits earned as a graduate nondegree student to the degree program.
 If you have taken courses as a nondegree student, you should email the College of Engineering at email@example.com to see if those credits may apply.

 Your computer must meet the general technical requirements, and have installed: